wahrheit319/monopoly-service/README.md

 We implement this sample as a separate repo to simplify Heroku integration, but for lab 9, you can simply submit your code under the standard `cs262/lab09` directory.
+For the team project, configure your Heroku app to auto-deploy the code from your service repo; do this by following the instructions under the &ldquo;Deploy&rdquo; tab in your application in the Heroku dashboard.